The great majority of our materials come from recycled or repurposed sources.

 Our high-tenacity nylon has a tightly packed weave for extraordinary abrasion resistance, yet remains lightweight.
 Two coats of polyurethane (PE) are melded into the fibers of the nylon, then a higher molecular density PE coat is laminated to these coats for total waterproofing and internal abrasion resistance.

-All of this makes for an incredibly durable material, although its production (and destruction) is a toxic process.
+All of this makes for an incredibly durable material.

 *Material weights, stitching patterns and colors may vary.